jbrunton4/Notion-AutoReminders/README.md

 # Notion-AutoReminders
+Sends email reminders about notion pages routinely after some date property.

+The original inspiration for this project was to make a service to provide automated reminders to review study notes after they were created, based on Ebbinghaus' Curve of Forgetting.

 ## How to use
 There are a few pieces of information that you need to give the app in order for it to work.

 First, open the file named `config.json` in your favourite text editor.
 Inside this file, you need to set the following values:

 * database_id